nerdic-coder/fastimagecompression/README.md

 # Fast Image Compression Website

-A lightning-fast, modern, responsive web application for compressing images online with a beautiful UI and AdSense ad integration.
+A lightning-fast, modern, responsive web application for compressing images online with a beautiful UI.

 **🌐 Live at: [fastimagecompression.com](https://fastimagecompression.com)**